AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

     out, and the code would still compile.
 However, if provided, the compiler will check whether the information is correct.

-    Using the :ada:`overriding`  keyword can help avoiding bad surprises
+    Using the :ada:`overriding` keyword can help to avoid bad surprises
     |mdash| when you *may think* that you're overriding a subprogram, but
     you're actually not.
-Similarly, you can also write :ada:`not overriding` to be explicitly about subprograms that are new primitives of a derived type.
+Similarly, you can also write :ada:`not overriding` to be explicit about subprograms that are new primitives of a derived type.
     For example:

     .. code-block:: ada